tomcz/goldfish/README.md

 # Goldfish Secrets

 Browser-based, secure, single-use sharing of secrets.
-All cryptographic operations happen in the browser so the server never sees any plain-text data.
+All cryptographic operations happen in the browser so the server never sees any plain-text secrets.
 Uses a server-local SQLite database or a remote Redis server to store browser-encrypted secrets.

 Please run our pre-commit checks to format, lint, and test the code:
 ```